paintparty/devtools-console-customizer/README.md

 # Devtools Console Customizer
 This is a Chrome extension for customizing the font and background-color of the DevTools Console.

-Install via <a href="https://chromewebstore.google.com/detail/kjkmaoifmppnclfacnmbimcckfgekmod" target="_blank">the official extension page →</a>
+<a href="https://chromewebstore.google.com/detail/kjkmaoifmppnclfacnmbimcckfgekmod" target="_blank">Install via the official extension page →</a>

 Currently, this extension only works for Chromium browsers.
 If you using Firefox, you can still achieve the same customizations by following the instructions outlined in [Firefox Developer Tools section](#setting-the-background-color-and-font-in-firefox-developer-tools) below.